-Volunteers staying two months will stay in one of our dorm rooms which can house up to 5 people.
+Short term volunteers will stay in one of our dorm rooms which can house up to 5 people.
 This room is located in the main house on site.
 The house is a 19th century building which serves not only as the headquarters of Wild Futures but also a living space for both keepers and volunteers.
 Volunteers who live in the house or in the caravans have access to the communal areas and facilities which include: